RiteshPatel00/Budgeting-and-Investing-Web-Application/README.md

 # Budgeting-and-Investing-Web-Application
-A web application that allows users to budget their money and access a compound interest calculator made with VanillaJS, HTML and CSS
+A web application that allows users to budget their money and access a compound interest calculator to calculate the return on their money through monthly investments made with VanillaJS, HTML and CSS